Vrinda-chopra/Vrinda-chopra/README.md

 ### Hi, I'm Vrinda!
-🎓 Computer Science grad from King's College London
+🎓 Computer Science grad from King's College London <br>
-💚 Currently a Quant Tech intern @ Qube Research & Technologies 🌱 Passionate about hackathons and web development.
+💚 Currently a Quant Tech intern @ Qube Research & Technologies <br>
+🌱 Passionate about hackathons and web development <br>

 <!--
 **Vrinda-chopra/Vrinda-chopra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.